 However, these clusters are unlikely to be universal, meaning that different scenarios (e.g. indoor, outdoor urban, outdoor rural) would lead to different channel-state clusterings.
-Indeed, it is further likely that the clusters will also vary with the time of day depending on different loading/use-case scenarios.
-This then, motivates an online clustering and multi-user rate region learning approach, which is the focus of this paper.
+Indeed, it is also likely that the clusters and associated rate-regions will also vary with the time of day depending on different loading/use-case scenarios.
+This then, motivates an online clustering and multi-user rate region learning approach.